The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 Sometimes, you might find other names instead of tapestry crochet.

-There is who calls it intarsia crochet, who calls it fair isle, crochet colorwork, or mochila crochet.
+There is someone who calls it intarsia crochet, someone who calls it fair isle, crochet colorwork, or mochila crochet.
 However, all these terms are quite inaccurate or too broad.

 In fact, crochet colorwork is just the broadest term to indicate any crochet pattern that uses more than one color, such as tapestry, intarsia, corner to corner (C2C), etc.